 Yes, he should just find a better boat though and put the chicken on his lap.

-There are many examples online of shapes that have to be drawn using only line – that is you can’t draw it in sections, you must keep the pen on the paper (or board) to draw the whole shape, without missing any sections.
+There are many examples on the internet of shapes that have to be drawn using only line – that is you can’t draw it in sections, you must keep the pen on the paper (or board) to draw the whole shape, without missing any sections.
 If you move the pen away, go over one section of the line twice or miss a section, you have to start again.

 Riddles, logic games, puzzles and brain teasers (with answers!)

-Riddles aren’t always easy to solve and there is normally a trick somewhere in them but they make you try to think differently.
+Riddles aren’t always easy to solve and there is normally a trick somewhere in them, but they make you try to think differently.
 Classics include ‘Is it legal or illegal for a man to marry his widow’s sister?’ and ‘You have a match and you walk into an unlit room that has a pile of logs with kindling and a lantern.
 Which do you light first?’.

 The answer for the first, if you’re interested, is that the man is dead so he couldn’t possibly marry his widow’s sister.
 For the second, you have to light the match first, or you can’t light anything else.